Radhia Cousot: Research

-Awards
+Awards and recognition

-With Patrick Cousot, she received the ACM SIGPLAN Programming Languages Achievement Award in 2013 and the IEEE Computer Society Harlan D. Mills award in 2014 for “the invention of ‘abstract interpretation’, development of tool support, and its practical application”.
+With Patrick Cousot, she received the ACM SIGPLAN Programming Languages Achievement Award in 2013 and the IEEE Computer Society Harlan D. Mills award in 2014 for "the invention of 'abstract interpretation', development of tool support, and its practical application".

+In 2026, Cousot was announced as one of 72 historical women in STEM whose names have been proposed to be added to the 72 men already celebrated on the Eiffel Tower as part of the Hypatia Project.
+It was at one time agreed that strictly only French women should be included but Cousot was one of the names that the original proposer of the idea, Benjamin Rigaud, said should be included.
+The plan was announced by the Mayor of Paris, Anne Hidalgo following the recommendations of a committee led by Isabelle Vauglin of Femmes et Sciences and Jean-François Martins, representing the operating company which runs the Eiffel Tower.

 Radhia Cousot best young researcher paper award

 Since September 2014, the Radhia Cousot best young researcher paper award is attributed annually by the program chair on behalf of the program committee of the Static Analysis Symposia (SAS).